SaswatD27/fernfolio-11ty-template/pages/projects.md

 ---
 layout: layouts/projects.njk
 title: Projects
+subtitle: A Quick Look at all the Shenanigans I've been up to
+metaDescription: A sample Projects page
-date: 2021-01-01
+date: 2022-03-31T10:32:12.895Z
 permalink: /projects/index.html
-metaDescription: A sample Projects page
-subtitle: This is the page where all projects will live
 emoji: 💻
 eleventyNavigation:
   key: Projects